Tools to download images from Google search

 It provides tools to grab images from a google search by extracting the links of the images and downloading original images.

-This module is written for windows 10 on 64-bit processor.
+This module is written for windows 10 or Ubuntu 16.0 on 64-bit processor.
 It uses Selenium to open browser so as to scroll down to get more images than possible otherwise.
 Thus it needs a browser to work correctly.
 This is on default set to use chrome browser in case of inability to open it Firefox will be used.
 The package comes with chromedriver and geckodriver with it.

 To install gImageGrabber do as follow: